|

 - Aluminum foil if making candles with the baking tray

-Cupcake Pan - Step 1
+Cupcake Pan Floating Candles – Step 1

 - Lightly grease your muffing pan with a vegetable oil.
-This obviously helps
+This obviously helps the candles come out after the wax has set.

 Step 2